|Edward Lee “Ed” Berry|

 Since 2007, his interest in experimental horticulture produced interesting tobacco plants, banana trees, lemons, potatoes, pumpkins, tomatoes, artichokes and sunflowers.
 He delighted in watching plants grow; his nasturtiums were a bright bed of color.

 Ed’s deep love for his family was displayed 24/7.

-Survivors include his daughter Tasha Berry-Gasche (Russell) of Bend; brother Daniel Berry, (Tena), mother Lita Inman all of Brookings; an uncle Duane Berry and aunt Charlene Berry of Imbler; nieces Shannon Chambers (Steven), step-daughter Hailey) of Creswell, and Jessica Sargent (Wayne) of Brookings; grandsons Caden and Cole Gasche of Bend.
+Survivors include his daughter Tasha Berry-Gasche (Russell) of Bend; brother Daniel Berry, (Tena), mother Lita Inman, niece Fran Keith and son Chris, all of Brookings; uncle Duane Berry and aunt Charlene Berry of Imbler; nieces Shannon Chambers (Steven), stepdaughter Hailey of Creswell, and Jessica Sargent (Wayne) of Brookings; grandsons Caden and Cole Gasche of Bend.

 Celebration of Life at the Brookings Elks Club for Ed was held Saturday, Feb.
 8, 2014.